 Of course, no rule says you cannot sell through your site and place your work on multiple marketplaces.
 The more platforms that sell your work online, the greater the chances it can be seen and purchased by potential buyers.

 Managing your art on several platforms also means ensuring that all your work and branding are consistent across each platform.
-All the work should have the
+All the work should have the same titles, descriptions, and prices.
+Change the artwork price on one platform, and you’ll need to change it on all the others.

 To make things more manageable, you may want to limit the number of sites where you sell your work.
 You should also think carefully about the information you provide for your profile and each of the works, such as titles, descriptions, and prices, so you won’t have to go back and make changes later.